rgorby/MAGE/docs/source/userGuide/magnetosphere/analysisTools/groundMag.rst

     $KAIPYHOME/kaipy/scripts/postproc/supermag_comparison.py --verbose --smuser=ewinter /PATH/TO/geospace.deltab.h5

 The ``smuser`` argument is the name of the account (which must already exist) that you use to fetch data from SuperMAG.
 Note also that the local SuperMAG cache directory (usually ``$HOME/supermag``) must already exist.
-You should find in your current directory a pair of plots (``contours.png`` and ``indices.png``) that compare the results of your MAGE simulation with the data saved in the SuperMAG database.
+You should find in your current directory a pair of plots (``contours.png`` and ``indices.png``) that compare various computed and measured geomagnetic indices.
 Sample plots are provided below.

 ``contours.png``